hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 |  Field name    | Description|
 |----------|:-------------:|
-|  Device fingerprint    | Defines if a fingerprint is sent with the transaction ("YES" by default)
+|  Device fingerprint    | Defines if a fingerprint is sent with the transaction (“YES” by default)
 | URL of HiPay’s JavaScript  |Technical parameter not to be modified
-| Send cart  | Activates  customer’s cart items sending or not ("NO" by default)
+| Send cart  | Activates  customer’s cart items sending or not (“NO” by default)
 | EAN attribute | EAN is not a Magento attribute by default: you must define your custom attribute if you want to send it in the cart

 ### Customer’s cart items configuration